Gavin Dew

-Gavin Dew (born January 1, 1984) is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 provincial election.
-He represents the electoral district of Kelowna-Mission as a member of the Conservative Party of British Columbia.
+Gavin Dew MLA (born January 1, 1984) is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Kelowna-Mission since 2024.
+He is a member of the Conservative Party.

 Early life and career

 Dew was born and raised in British Columbia.
 He currently resides in Kelowna with his wife, Erin, and their two children.
 He first moved to Kelowna in 2023 when he opened Play Area, a childcare facility and indoor playground serving young families in the Okanagan, with his wife who has a background working with children on the autism spectrum.
 They previously operated a childcare centre in East Vancouver.

 Dew holds a Bachelor of Arts in English literature from the University of British Columbia and an MBA from Oxford, specializing in corporate social responsibility.
 He is also deeply involved in his community serving on both boards of the Business Council of BC and Resource Works, an organization committed to responsible resource development.
 Dew was also the director of external relations at the Great Canadian Gaming Corporation.
 In addition, he has served in governance roles for organizations including the University of British Columbia, Kwantlen Polytechnic University, and Community Futures, a rural small business lender.
 Dew also volunteers as an advisor to Arthritis Canada and is the chair of the board for the Veterans Transition Network, which is a national mental health charity that played a crucial role evacuating Afghan interpreters who were at risk due to the Taliban.

 Dew was named by Business in Vancouver a "Forty under 40" for his leadership and community efforts.

 Dew's career has spanned two decades with experience in business, public policy, and technology.
 He has played roles in building public understanding for complex policies and projects across Canada on topics of affordable housing, energy infrastructure, and tech clusters.
 He recently served as Chief Strategy Officer for a $5 billion agricultural innovation and food security project in BC.